-A parameter is a global placeholder value such as a number, date or string that can replace a constant value in a calculation, filter or reference line.
+A parameter is a workbook variable such as a number, date or string that can replace a constant value in a calculation, filter or reference line.

 For example, you may create a calculated field that returns True if Sales is greater than $500,000 and otherwise returns False.
 You can replace the constant value of “500000” in the formula with a parameter.
 Then, using the parameter control, you can dynamically change the threshold in your calculation.

-You can even create a dynamic parameter that’s set to automatically refresh its current value (to the result of a single-value, view-independent calculation) or list of values (based on a data source column).
-This will happen each time the workbook is opened and Tableau connects to the data source referenced by the parameter.
+You can even create a dynamic parameter that’s set to automatically refresh its current value (to the result of a single-value, view-independent calculation), list of values (based on a data source column) or range of values.
+This will happen each time the workbook is opened and Tableau connects to the data source referenced by the parameter, or whenever you select Refresh from the data source’s context menu.

 You can make your parameters more dynamic and interactive by using them in Parameter Actions.
 Parameter actions let your audience change a parameter value through direct interaction with a viz, such as clicking or selecting a mark.